March 20, 2020 1:55 PM

-To review the latest data for the State of Florida, visit https://bit.ly/WMFDOHDashboard.
+To review the latest data for the State of Florida, copy and paste this url into your web browser https://bit.ly/WMFDOHDashboard.

-Governments, corporations, health care professionals, public health organizations and other groups can use FDOH materials (available in several languages) in their community outreach about COVID-19 prevention and protection. https://floridahealthcovid19.gov/resources/#toolkitJump
+Governments, corporations, health care professionals, public health organizations and other groups can use FDOH materials (available in several languages) in their community outreach about COVID-19 prevention and protection.
+To view the materials, copy and paste this url into your web browser https://floridahealthcovid19.gov/resources/#toolkitJump

 Convalescent Plasma Donors Needed

 Be a hero in our community!
 Residents who tested positive for COVID-19 and fully recovered are urged to donate convalescent plasma.
 The Broward County Medical Reserve Corps (BCMRC) reported a critical shortage of plasma in our community.
 Donating plasma is safe, easy, and can save the life of someone else suffering from COVID-19 symptoms.
-For more information and to register for plasma donation, visit: http://browardmru.com/
+For more information and to register for plasma donation, copy and paste this url into your web browser http://browardmru.com/

 Mental and Behavioral Health Resources

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is offering free information, materials, and resources focusing on ways individuals and families can cope with the stress and challenges of COVID-19.
-SAMHSA has also created the 24-hour Disaster Distress Helpline, (800) 985-5990, https://bit.ly/WMSAMHSAResources
+SAMHSA has also created the 24-hour Disaster Distress Helpline, (800) 985-5990, or copy and paste this url into your web browser https://bit.ly/WMSAMHSAResources

 Recall of Saniderm Advanced Hand Sanitizer